-In systems with multiple Calrec processing racks; i.e. where more than one Apollo/Artemis consoles are connected together, or where standalone Calrec router racks are used, it is of paramount importance that all connected processing racks are locked to the same referenced sync source.
+In systems with multiple Calrec processing racks; i.e. where more than one Apollo, Artemis or standalone racks are connected together, it is of paramount importance that all connected processing racks are locked to the same referenced sync source.

-One or more racks receiving a sync signal that is not locked from the same clock reference as other racks will cause interruptions to both audio and data carried by the routers.
-This can lead to false error warnings and I/O boxes going offline.
+One or more racks receiving a sync signal that is not locked from the same clock reference as other racks can cause interruptions to both audio and data carried by the routers.
+This can lead to false error warnings and IO boxes going offline.
 Therefore it is essential to consider a robust sync distribution design for the facility and to ensure all points in the chain are correctly configured to lock to the appropriate input and no elements such as sync regenerators are changing the reference source or free-running.